 The start of the Chinese lunar year 年 nián is at the Spring Festival or Chinese New Year, timed as the second new moon after the Winter Solstice.
 The Chinese originally split the year into two seasons Spring 春 chūnand Autumn 秋 qiū (hence the name 'Spring and Autumn period').
 These were split to form the four modern seasons by adding Summer 夏 xià and Winter 冬 dōng.
 However, for a brief time an extra season was added so that there were five seasons to tie in with five elements.
 The lunar months were named within the season so 孟春 mèng chūn was the first month of Spring; 中春 zhōng chūn the second month and 季春 jì chūn the last month of Spring.

 An extra month

 The position in the year that the Chinese leap (intercalary) month is added varies from year to year.
-In 2012 it was added after the fourth month and in 2014 after the ninth month.
+In 2023 it will be added after the second month and in 2025 after the sixth month.
 The month is called after the normal month it follows with the addition of ‘leap’闰 rùn in the month's name.
 So the sequence in 2012 was 四月 sì yuè followed by 四闰月 sì rùn yuè.
-A year with a leap or double 8th month is considered an unlucky year (1976, 1995, 2014 and 2033).
+A year with a leap or double 8th month is considered a very unlucky year (1976, 1995, 2014 and 2033).
 The addition of a whole extra month yields a length of year that can vary from 353 to 385 days.